aleveille/intro-to-docker/README.md

     node app.js
 ```

-    --add-host="redis:${REDIS_IP}" \
-    --link step3-redis-container:redis \

-In the docker run command above, we simply added the --add-host="redis:${REDIS_IP}" option.
+In the docker run command above, we simply added the `--add-host="redis:${REDIS_IP}"` option.
 The part ${REDIS_IP} will be replaced as you run the command with the value you exported earlier, so the container's hostfile will contain something like "redis".

 As before, you can access the server at [http://localhost:8000/](http://localhost:8000/) or [http://your-IP:8000/](http://your-IP:8000/).
 If you are unsure what "your-IP" is, you can just try the following (macOS):